 Before and after school programming.
 Mentoring.
 Food security projects and literacy initiatives.
 Being direct service programmers and practitioners at heart, we’ve learned a lot over the years since our founding in 2008.
 Among the biggest learnings is the belief that our neighborhoods, by and large, do not need more resources, but a stronger fabric and way in which we work together.
 We need a renewed spirit of creativity and collaboration, reimagining the physical space assets of our communities, which are in abundance, and reactivating them for neighborhood flourishing.

 We partner alongside churches of all shapes and sizes.
 We partner alongside for-profits and nonprofits, community practitioners, civil leaders and creatives of all kinds.
-Regardless of who we are partnering alongside, however, our work will be guided and sustained through the following values:
+Regardless of who we partner alongside, however, our work will be guided and sustained by the following values:

 Storytellers are the architects of our future.
 Our world needs more good stories, and we are committed to sharing them.